pydanny/pydanny-v2/_posts/posts2013/two-scoops-beta-released.md

 title: Two Scoops of Django 1.5 Beta Released
 ---

-After thirty four days of hard work, [Audrey Roy](https://www.codemakesmehappy.com/) and I are proud to announce that we've released the **beta** of [Two Scoops of Django: Best Practices for Django 1.5](https://twoscoopspress.org/products/two-scoops-of-django-1-5).
+After thirty four days of hard work, [Audrey](https://audrey.roygreenfeld.com) and I are proud to announce that we've released the **beta** of [Two Scoops of Django: Best Practices for Django 1.5](https://roygreenfeld.com/products/two-scoops-of-django-1-5).
 It's been a monumental effort, a labor of love, and we hope you find our efforts worthy.
-You can buy it right now in e-book (PDF) form on the website: <https://twoscoopspress.org/products/two-scoops-of-django-1-5>
+You can buy it right now in e-book (PDF) form on the website: <https://roygreenfeld.com/products/two-scoops-of-django-1-5>

 Two Scoops of Django: Best Practices for Django 1.5 is a compilation of best practices for the Django framework.
 Like any framework, Django has